What is Active Fingerprinting?

 • Can fraudsters spoof active fingerprints?

-• Does every site use active fingerprinting?
+• Does every website use active fingerprinting?

 Abisola